smallstep/certificates/docs/provisioners.md

   granted per instance, but if the option is set to true this limit is not set and different tokens can be used to get different certificates.

+* `instanceAge` (optional): the maximum age of an instance to grant a certificate.
+The instance age is a string using the duration format.

 * `claims` (optional): overwrites the default claims set in the authority, see the [JWK](#jwk) section for all the options.